natke/repostats/README.md

 # ONNX Runtime website data

-Pull issue and pull request data from GitHub using the GitHub API, and export based on time to close.
+Pull issue and pull request data from GitHub using the GitHub API, and decaorate it with response time data.

 ## Setup